 Open out B so that you have each piece separately.
 Stay stitch the neckline on the two pieces of B and the front neckline of A.

 “Stay stitching” is a row of stitches that prevent the piece from becoming stretched.
 The stitches are created within the seam allowance so that you don’t see these stitches once the garment is sewn.
 The guideline is 5mm from the edge of the fabric.

-What’s the difference to a standard zip?
+What’s the difference between an invisible (concealed) zip to a standard zip?

 A lot!
 The way it looks is different and the way you insert it into a garment is different.
 You always work on the right side of the fabric when putting in an invisible zip.
 The “teeth” of the zip are on the inside of the zip, whereas the “teeth” of a regular zip are on the outside.